1930 Alabama Crimson Tide football team: Vanderbilt

 Against the favored Vanderbilt Commodores, Wallace Wade defeated his coaching mentor Dan McGugin 12–7 at Legion Field.
 After a scoreless first quarter, Alabama scored the first touchdown of the game on a short John Campbell run.
 The Crimson Tide's lead was extended to 12–0 in the third after a 13-yard John Suther run.
 The Commodores then scored their only points of the game later in the third when Benny Parker threw a 26-yard touchdown pass to William Schwartz.
 Late in the game, Vandy drove to the Alabama 27-yard line before they stalled out and never threatened again.
 After a scoreless fourth quarter, Alabama won 12–7.
-The victory improved Alabama's all-time record against Vanderbilt to 3–8.

 The starting lineup was: Elmore (left end), Godfree (left tackle), Howard (left guard), Eberdt (center), Miller (right guard), Sington (right tackle), Dothero (right end), Campbell (quarterback), Suther (left halfback), Cain (right halfback), and McWright (fullback).